 Program Leaders

-Rachel Milner Gillers is Director of the Georgetown Conflict Transformation Lab and Adjunct Professor of Negotiation and Mediation at the Georgetown University Law Center and McCourt School in Public Policy.
-She specializes in multi-stakeholder processes, international development, and gender and negotiation.
+Rachel Milner Gillers is Director of the Georgetown Conflict Transformation Lab and Associate Professor of the Practice of Negotiation and Conflict Management at Georgetown’s McCourt School of Public Policy.
+She specializes in international development, gender and negotiation, and dialogue across divides.